sbyxb/Cpp-Annotation/README.md

-# Cpp-Comment
+# Cpp-Annotation

-​	Cpp-Comment is a simple tool to auto generate C/Cpp function comment.
+​	Cpp-Annotation is a simple tool to auto generate C/Cpp function comment.

 ## Usage：